 In the generated script, this leads - depending on which aspirates records got merged by FluentControl - to several Get Tips commands.
-However, if a 'S' command (select DiTi type) is used in the worklist, this takes precedence over dynamic DiTi handling.
-The 'S' command sets the DiTi type up to the next 'B' command.
+When reusing tips, the tip type corresponding to the largest of the individual A;D; transfers preceding the next W; record is used.